top of page

 Can I eat before class?

 It is best to practice on a mostly empty stomach.
-Avoid heavy meals 2 hours before class.
-Foods appropriate for pre-class snacking include fruit, yogurt, or light energy bars.
+If needed, a light snack such as fruit or yogurt is fine.
+Avoid heavy meals at least two hours before class.

 Do I need to book in advance?